Double harmonic scale

-The double harmonic major scale is a musical scale with a flattened second and sixth degree.
+The double harmonic major scale also known as Ionian ♭2 ♭6, is a musical scale with a flattened second and sixth degree.
 This scale is enharmonic to the Mayamalavagowla raga, Bhairav raga, Byzantine scale, Arabic scale (Hijaz Kar), and Gypsy major scale.
 It can be likened to a gypsy scale because of the diminished step between the 1st and 2nd degrees.
 Arabic scale may also refer to any Arabic mode, the simplest of which, however, to Westerners, resembles the double harmonic major scale.

 Details

 The sequence of steps comprising the double harmonic scale is :